33 Types of Ants in South Carolina

 While they’re helpful because they feed on pests, they can be annoying and annoying if they get into your house or yard.

-With around 2,000 different species in the United States, it can be hard to know exactly what you’re dealing with when an ant colony invades your space.
+With around 2,000 species in the United States, it can be hard to know exactly what you’re dealing with when an ant colony invades your space.

 This is why it’s helpful to learn more about their different types before attempting to deal with them yourself.